BPC-157

 These pathway interactions have been characterized primarily in rodent models and cell culture systems.
 Translation to human biology has not been established.

-Chang et al. (2011): Enhanced tendon-to-bone healing in rat rotator cuff model.
-BPC-157 at 10 µg/kg improved collagen fiber organization and ultimate load to failure by 43% at 8 weeks.
-Type I/III collagen ratio significantly improved.
+Chang et al. (J Appl Physiol, 2011): Studied BPC-157 in rat rotator cuff model.
+Reported improved collagen fiber organization and increased load to failure.
+Type I/III collagen ratio improved.

-Klicek et al. (2013): Improved colitis scores in DSS-induced rat colitis model.
-BPC-157 at 10 µg/kg reduced inflammatory infiltrate and preserved mucosal architecture.
+Klicek et al. (J Physiol Pharmacol, 2013): Evaluated BPC-157 in DSS-induced rat colitis model.
+Reported reduced inflammatory infiltrate and preserved mucosal architecture.

-All findings are from animal studies.
+All findings are from animal or in vitro studies.
 No controlled human clinical trials have been completed or published.
+This information is provided for research reference only and does not constitute dosing guidance.

 Form: Lyophilized powder, 5mg per vial